George Finch-Hatton, 11th Earl of Winchilsea: Estates

+Despite his bankruptcy, by 1883, his combined lands and estates generated about £19,000 a year.

 Personal life

 Lord Winchilsea was married twice.
-In 1846, he married Lady Constance Henrietta (1823 – 1878), daughter of Henry Paget, 2nd Marquess of Anglesey.
-They had one son and three daughters.
+In 1846, he married Lady Constance Henrietta Paget (1823 – 1878), daughter of Henry Paget, 2nd Marquess of Anglesey and Eleanora Campbell, daughter of Lady Charlotte Campbell (daughter of John Campbell, 5th Duke of Argyll).
+Lord Winchilsea and Lady Winchilsea were noted to be one of the handsomest couple of their days.
+They had one son and three daughters :